 Cruising the Panama Canal is a travel bucket wish list item for many adults, but what about bringing the kids?
-Small-ship cruising leader UnCruise Adventures has the perfect solution for families.
+The reviews of UnCruise Adventures Costa Rica and Panama route with kids are in: consensus is it is the perfect solution for families.
 Their seven-night Unveiled Wonders — Costa Rica and Panama Canal highlights the Panama Canal plus remote tropical islands and wildlife exploration in the jungle.
 For families who have already explored Costa Rica or want a vacation with a mix of beach and jungle, this is a convenient trip with minimal logistics.

 The trip length also allows for a few extra days at either end, and in our case, we had time to explore Panama City and see another visitor center at the Panama Canal.
 Time-pressed families will appreciate the varied destinations they can experience in a short time yet at a relaxing pace.

 This was my second family trip with UnCruise Adventures, the first being an Alaska family cruise, and our experience validated again that they offer the kind of quality family time that’s increasingly challenging to find with busy schedules and electronics in the mix.
-There is no WIFI on the ships, and the small-group atmosphere encourages kids and adults to come together and play cards and board games or collaborate on the 1000-plus-piece puzzles that never seem to get finished at home.
+There is no WIFI on the cruise ship, and the intimate atmosphere of small ship cruising encourages kids and adults to come together and play cards and board games or collaborate on the 1000-plus-piece puzzles that never seem to get finished at home.
 Off the ship the camaraderie continues with ad hoc soccer and pickup beach volleyball games.

 That's what we do!
 Our Family Vacation Advisors can help you choose the right ship and itinerary, arrange family-friendly shore excursions, and more.
 Click to send us a request >

 One of the first comments I hear when families start thinking about a cruise is “I don’t want to dress up.”
 That segues into the entire vibe of UnCruise Adventures.
 The cruises are about exploration, with options to relax or push personal boundaries.
-Guests choose whether they want to sit on the beach or snorkel or go for a kayak tour.
+Guests choose whether they want to sit on the beach, go snorkeling or kayaking, or hit the hiking trails.
 There are always several options for each excursion time, and it’s the same with dress, though most guests go casual.

 The Safari Voyager has 32 cabins and holds up to 62 guests in queen or twin staterooms.
 It’s an intimate ship that’s easy to navigate.
 A need-to-know on expedition ships like the Safari Voyager is that while cabins are comfortable, they are smaller than on a large cruise ship and passengers generally spend more time outside the rooms relaxing and socializing.